 Do you ever have the feeling of uncontrollable panic?
-Does anxiety overtake you or dominate the way you feel?
-Are you looking for ways to stop episodes of intense panic so you can not only cope better with everyday life, but enjoy life and thrive in your relationships and work?
+Are you looking for ways to manage episodes of intense panic so you can cope better and enjoy your work and relationships?

 Call us on (03) 9557 9113 or use our contact form to book your confidential appointment.

 We can achieve this through online therapy (counselling, psychotherapy or mindfulness therapy).

 If you want to take steps right now you may find this ‘Stop Panic Attacks’ Hypnosis download to be of some help with your panic attacks.

 This information is informative only and is not to be used for diagnosis or substitution of appropriate assessment and/or treatment by a registered practitioner.

 Reception phone hours

 (closed on public holidays)